Affiliate links on Android Authority may earn us a commission. Learn more.

 What’s the Duolingo cheat?

 It’s more of a bug than a cheat, but it’s a way of generating XP quite quickly and, crucially, without learning a thing.
-You can see me exploiting it in the video above.
+You can see me exploiting it in the video below.

 On the mobile app, go to the Exercises section and choose the Speak practice.
-This exercise is already quite an easy way to score cheap XP.
+This exercise is already a relatively easy way to earn cheap XP.
 If your reading and pronunciation are good enough, you can interrupt the demonstration and repeat the text.
 If not, you just have to make the same sounds that the Duolingo character does.
 Either way, the app doesn’t want to punish strange accents, so you usually don’t have to be anywhere near perfect to get the congratulatory ping.

-The bug I discovered is that if you press Tap to Speak immediately as the next question appears, it’s too early for the app to register it as interrupting the demonstration.
+Here’s how the cheat works: If you press Tap to Speak (now replaced with a microphone icon in the new UI) immediately as the next question appears, it’s too early for the app to register it as an interruption of the demonstration.
 The on-screen character goes ahead and says the phrase while the voice recorder is running.
 With the app on speakerphone, the microphone hears the correct answer being perfectly pronounced by the Duolingo character, and you get the win.

-This doesn’t involve me actually speaking other than to complete the first question.
+This doesn’t involve me actually speaking, other than to complete the first question.
 You don’t even need to look at the phrase and can complete the whole ten-question exercise in around 60 seconds.
-With your 2x Boost enabled for 15 minutes — do one lesson before midday and one after 6 PM each day to have these gifted to you — you can rack up 500 to 600 XP in a quarter of an hour without engaging your brain much.
+With your 2x Boost enabled for 15 minutes, you can rack up 500 to 600 XP in a quarter of an hour without engaging your brain much.

 Winning without the learning